AaltoUrbanWater/GisToSWMM5/README.md

 # GisToSWMM5
-An automated subcatchment generator for SWMM5 model
+GisToSWMM5 is an automated subcatchment generator tool for SWMM5 model.
+ExtractDataSets is a utility tool to extract and collate time series data from (several) SWMM5 report file(s) into a single .csv file.